Mãe Bonifácia State Park

 The Mãe Bonifácia State Park (Parque Estadual Mãe Bonifácia) is a state park in the city of Cuiabá, Mato Grosso, Brazil.

 It is a city park with nature trails, jogging trails, a playground and picnic areas.
 The park is heavily used, and has some environmental problems.

 Location

 The Mãe Bonifácia State Park is in the Duque de Caxias neighborhood of Cuiabá, the state capital of Mato Grosso.

 It has an area of 77.16 ha.

 The trees are mostly typical of the cerrado.

 There are some white-headed marmosets (Callithrix geoffroyi) and other small primates in the park.

 The park is a popular place for residents of Cuiabá or tourists to relax with their children.

-There are paved and sand trails for exercise, with physical exercise equipment, a playground, a lookout that gives a 360^{o} view of the city, and wildlife and flora trails.
+There are paved and sand trails for exercise, with physical exercise equipment, a playground, a lookout that gives a 360° view of the city, and wildlife and flora trails.

 The longest trail is the Trilha das Bandeiras, at 3480 m.

 The park can be visited free of charge from 5:30 am to 6:00 pm daily.

 It gets about 600 visitors per day, rising to 3,000 on weekends.